rsanheim/rsanheim.github.com/resume.md

 ## [Monograph](https://monograph.com) &middot; Staff Software Engineer &middot; 2022 - current

+Staff engineer for a practice management app for Architecture & Engineering firms.

+- Overhauled build pipeline, reducing CI time from 25+ mins to 4-5 mins via parallel testing and moving to a more capable platform.
+- Dramatically improved developer experience, improving ease of local development, bootstrap, and database management.
+Reduced time to setup the app locally from multiple days to a 1-3 hours via automation and scripting.
+- Built new `Cell` domain layer and schema for timesheet entries, a core component of the app.
+Reduced P90 response time for several key reports, as well as simplifying reporting complexity.
+Paired and led eng-wide sessions to ease transition to new approach.
+- Many platform wide improvements for stability, observability, and overall delivery
+  - Integrated Datadog for APM, alerts, and centralized logging.
+Mentored other engineers on how to best use Datadog in day to day work.
+  - Upgraded core monolith to Rails 7 and Ruby 3.2 w/ YJIT using dual boot approach
+  - Many Heroku improvements for faster, stable deployments, using [12 factor app](https://12factor.net) principles to simplify config

 ## [Simple.org](https://simple.org) &middot; Principal Software Engineer &middot; 2020 - current

 <small>_note: Simple.org is open source, so links below go to the underlying pull requests_</small>